colinlennon/xDripAPS/README.md

 Do you use OpenAPS and xDrip?
 Until now, this usually means you need an internet connection to upload your CGM data to Nightscout and then have OpenAPS download it from there to use in your loop.
 This repository allows you to get your CGM data from xDrip into OpenAPS without the need for an internet connection.

 xDripAPS is a lightweight microservice intended to be used on Raspberry Pi or Intel Edison OpenAPS rigs.
 Users of the xDrip Android app can use the "REST API Upload" option to send CGM data to this service.
 The service stores the data in a SQLite3 database.
 The service can be invoked from within OpenAPS to retrieve CGM data.
 This approach allows for offline/camping-mode looping.
-No internet access is required, just a local network between the Android phone and the OpenAPS rig (using either WiFi hotspotting or bluetooth tethering).
+No internet access is required, just a local, or "personal" network between the Android phone and the OpenAPS rig (using either WiFi hotspotting or bluetooth tethering).

 As of January 2017, support for xDripAPS is now included in the OpenAPS oref0-setup.sh script.
 Ensure that you use the dev branch, as this has not been merged with master yet.
 When running the oref0-setup.sh script, you will be prompted to specify a CGM type (e.g. MDT, G4).
 You can specify "xdrip" (without the quotes).
 This will install xDripAPS and all dependencies.
 Alternatively, manual installation instructions can be found at the bottom of this page.